dtewinkel/Twia.AzureFunctions.Extensions.OpenApi/ReadMe.md

 - If the return type is any of `HttpResponseMessage` or `IActionResult`, then a response of type `object` is added with a status code of `200` (OK).
   For these return types it is strongly advised to use the `ProducesResponseTypeAttribute` to define the expected result types.
 - In all other cases a response type of the return type is added with status code `200` (OK).

+## Release notes

+The following version have been released:

+### 2.3.1

+- Added the missing release notes to the NuGet package.

+### 2.3.0

+- Make it work with Azure Functions v2.
+- Fix: Make description for Path parameters work.
+- Set correct type for path parameters.

+### 2.2.0

+- Added support for documenting Query and Header parameters.

+### 2.1.0

+- Fixed that path parameters marked as optional were required according to the generated documentation.

+### 2.0.1

+- Moved project source code to GitHub.
+- Fixed license in NuGet package.

+### 2.0.0

+- [Breaking] Renamed types from *Swagger* to *OpenAPi* to provide consistency.
+- Allow OpenApiIgnoreAttribute on class level to completely ignore a class with Azure Function methods.
+- Allow to set Body parameter type through OpenApiBodyTypeAttribute.
+- Improved documentation.

+### 1.0.0 - Initial Minimal Viable Release.
+- Support for Response types.
+- Support for Body and Path parameter definitions.